Drawing Trees with Perfect Angular Resolution and Polynomial Area: Lombardi drawings for ordered trees

 \paragraph{Drawing light edges}

-The final missing step is how to actually connect a heavy node $v_i$ to its light children given a position of $v_i$ and positions of all disks containing its light subtrees.
+The final missing step is how to actually connect a heavy node $v_i$ to its light children given a position of $v_i$ and positions with respect to $v_i$ of all disks containing the light subtrees of $v_i$.
 Let $u$ be a light child of $v_i$ and let $D_u$ be the disk containing the drawing of $T_u$.
-When placing the disk $D_u$ in the small or large zone of $v_i$ we made sure that a circular arc from $v_i$ with the tangent required for perfect angular resolution at $v_i$ can reach any point inside $D_u$ without intersecting any other edge or disk.
+When placing the disk $D_u$ in the small or large zone of $v_i$ we made sure that a circular arc from $v_i$ with the tangent required for perfect angular resolution at $v_i$ can reach any point inside $D_u$ without intersecting another edge or disk.

-On the other side, we know by Lemma~\ref{lem:heavypath:lombardi} that $u$ is placed in the outermost annulus of $D_u$ and that it has a stub for the edge $e=uv_i$.
-This stub is the required tangent for $e$ in order to obtain perfect angular resolution in $u$.
-Let $C_u$ be the circle that is the locus of $u$ if we rotate $D_u$ and the drawing of $T_u$ around the center of $D_u$.
+On the other hand, we know by Lemma~\ref{lem:heavypath:lombardi} that $u$ is placed in the outermost annulus of $D_u$ and that it has reserved a stub for the edge $e=uv_i$.
+This stub represents all arcs in $u$ that share the tangent for $e$ required to obtain perfect angular resolution in $u$.
+Let $C_u$ be the circle that is the locus of $u$ if we rotate $D_u$ and the drawing of $T_u$ around the center of~$D_u$.